Weightlifting and Headaches

 Extending Your Neck While Lifting

 Focus on keeping your head in a neutral position, fix your gaze on the spot a few inches in front of you and keep the chin tucked while lifting.
-You may need to decrease the amount of weight you lift at first to work on adjusting your form, but it will be worth it if it helps you avoid tension headaches.
+You may need to decrease the amount of weight you raise at first to work on adjusting your form, but it will be worth it if it helps you avoid tension headaches.

 Poor Nutrition and Dehydration

-Drink plenty of water, too, especially before and immediately after your workout.
+Drink plenty of water, especially before and immediately after your workout.
 Aim for at least half your body weight in ounces each day.

 Lifting More than You Can Safely Handle